RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-10-citizen-science-with-openrov.markdown

 ><br/>~Orville Wright

 Thousands of professional and citizen scientists are now using OpenROV to explore bodies of water that have never been explored so thoroughly before.
 Vast portions of our planet's oceans remain unexplored.
 What will our citizen scientists discover?

+###Open Source
+On the day I visited the OpenROV factory, other OpenROV enthusiasts were on-site, working with company engineers on product improvements.
+One enthusiast, a professional ROV operator, has piloted ROVs as deep as 2,000 meters below the surface. shared her experience from the

+On the day that I visited the OpenROV lab, two members of the open source community were on-site working on the next generation user interface for the controller.
+One enthusiast

 ###Tethering
 Radio waves (like WiFi) don't travel very well underwater, so ROV communication happens through a tether, a bundle of copper wires carrying signals between the controller and the ROV unit.